ALMAGAL VI. The spatial distribution of dense cores during the evolution of cluster-forming massive clump: Results

 \subsubsection{Center and size of the clusters of ALMAGAL cores}

-In general, the ALMAGAL cores are located in a portion of the observed FoV, although there are several cases where they uniformly cover it entirely, with cores that are also found close to the edges.
+In general, the ALMAGAL cores are located in a portion of the observed FoV, although there are several cases where they spread over the entire, with cores that are also found near the edges.
 The centers of the core clusters closely match the center of the observed ALMA fields.
 We adopted two methods to determine the cluster center: {\it i}) the geometrical and {\it ii}) the mass-weighted average of the core positions.
-These methods produce similar statistical results, despite these positions may differ for individual systems.
-The ALMAGAL cluster centers are mostly located within 3\arcsec from the center of the ALMA observed fields, which corresponds to the photometric center of the Hi-GAL clumps as traced in the {\it Herschel} 250 $\mu$m maps \citep{Molinari2016,Elia2021}.
+These methods produce similar statistical results, although these positions may differ for individual systems.
+The ALMAGAL cluster centers are mostly located within 3\arcsec\,from the center of the ALMA observed fields, which corresponds to the photometric center of the Hi-GAL clumps as traced in the {\it Herschel} 250 $\mu$m maps \citep{Molinari2016,Elia2021}.
 The offset between these positions is significant only in a small number of systems: as a reference, it exceeds 6\arcsec, which is equal to $\sim1/3$ of the FoV, only in 35 fields ($\sim7$\% of the investigated sample).

 We estimated the radius of the cluster, $R_{cluster}$, as the distance of the farthest core from the cluster center \citep{Cartwright2004}.
-These radii are smaller than 13\arcsec\,in 384 systems, i.e. 75\% of the investigated sample.
+These radii are smaller than 13\arcsec\,in 384 systems, i.e., 75\% of the investigated sample.
 This region, corresponding to $\sim0.72\times$ FoV, is roughly coincident with the fraction of the images where the noise level is more homogeneous \citep{SanchezMonge2025}.
 However, there are several systems where cores are also detected close to the FoV's edge; most of those clumps are systems with $d_{cl}\,<\,4$\,kpc.
 It is likely that for these systems, the single pointing mode of the ALMAGAL observations is sampling only the inner region of the clump.
 This is a critical selection effect that must be taken into account.